sodabubblewine/sodabubblewine.github.io/README.md

 ## HOW LOGIC WORKS

-1. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.
+1. Predicates do or don't denote (are true or false of) where they occur, constructions compound them with connectives, and lexicons itemize atomic ones.
 2. Grammars generate categories from recurrent constructions on lexicons.
 3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
 4. Constructions inherit where they denote from their components (Tarski):